yao-peijun/gov_grant_disbursement/README.md

 4. http server will run @ ip address: "http://127.0.0.1:8080" or "http://localhost:8080" in default

 Remarks:
-- change to another ip address or port by changing "httpaddr" or "httpport" in <project folder path>/conf/app.conf
+- change to another ip address or port by changing "httpaddr" or "httpport" in project_folder_path/conf/app.conf
-- gov_grant_disbursement.exe need to be executed with folder: <project folder path>/conf at the same root
+- gov_grant_disbursement.exe need to be executed with folder: project_folder_path/conf at the same root

 #### Alternative method: Compile and Run
 1. Place project folder @ $GOPATH/src